Skip to content

 time_complexity.cpp

-/* Logarithmic complexity (loop implementation) */
+/* Logarithmic order (loop implementation) */

 int logarithmic(int n) {